albert0x22/Twitter-like/README.md

 When the database is set up you can register with your test infos or connect directly to the test account to see the application working.

-/process folder contains the logics for the data processing (forms -register, posts, comments...- and relationships
-- add friend, block user... -).
+/process folder contains the logics for the data processing (forms -register, posts, comments...- and relationships - add friend, block user... -).

-/includes/functions.php contains all the functions.